vastaliga/Vastaliga/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks.. wait a minute... i'll never add commenting section to anywhere at my page :) LOL'
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission